Utah’s New E-Bike Law (2026): How HB 381 Regulates E-Bikes, E-Motos, and High-Power Devices

 The bill also addresses concerns about riders modifying electric bicycles to increase speed or power output.

-HB 381 would make it unlawful to tamper with or modify an e-bike beyond the manufacturer’s original settings.
+HB 381 makes it unlawful to tamper with or modify an e-bike beyond the manufacturer’s original settings.

 Violations could result in fines: